 The following databases are newly acquired or being evaluated for a future subscription.

-HeinOnline is an online database containing more than 173 million pages and 250,000 titles of historical and government documents in a fully searchable, image-based format.
-HeinOnline bridges an important research gap by providing comprehensive coverage from inception of more than 2,700 law-related periodicals.
-In addition to its vast collection of academic journals, HeinOnline contains the entire Congressional Record, Federal Register, and Code of Federal Regulations, complete coverage of the U.S. Reports back to 1754, and entire databases dedicated to treaties, constitutions, case law, world trials, classic treatises, international trade, foreign relations, U.S. Presidents, and much more.
+HeinOnline contains titles of historical and government documents.
+In addition to its collection of academic journals, HeinOnline contains the entire Congressional Record, Federal Register, and Code of Federal Regulations, complete coverage of the U.S. Reports back to 1754, and treaties, constitutions, case law, world trials, classic treatises, international trade, foreign relations, U.S. Presidents, and much more.

 The Rhode Island Archival and Manuscript Collections Online (RIAMCO) gateway provides access to archival and manuscript collections throughout Rhode Island.
 Researchers can locate collections relating to their research at ten Rhode Island repositories through one comprehensive website regardless of physical location.
 Individual or family papers that are split among repositories can be intellectually reunited as a result of online finding aids and the application of sophisticated search technologies developed in this project.